Facebook fails again to detect hate speech in ads

 Meta did not respond to multiple messages for comment this week.

 “We picked out the worst cases we could think of,” said Rosie Sharpe, a campaigner at Global Witness.
-“The ones the ones that ought to be the easiest for Facebook to detect.
+“The ones that ought to be the easiest for Facebook to detect.
 They weren’t coded language.
 They weren’t dog whistles.
 They were explicit statements saying that this type of person is not a human or these type of people should be starved to death.”

 Meta has consistently refused to say how many content moderators it has in countries where English is not the primary language.
 This includes moderators in Ethiopia, Myanmar and other regions where material posted on the company’s platforms has been linked to real-world violence.